4ms/mp1-boot/README.md

 `dd` commands to load `build/fsbl.stm32` onto partitions 1 and 2 of the SD Card.)

-The card must be partitioned the same way it's done in the other example projects.
-Use the `scripts/partition-sdcard.sh` script to do this.
+The card must be partitioned the same way it's done in the example projects in the [stm32mp1-baremetal](https://github.com/4ms/stm32mp1-baremetal) repo.
+Use the `scripts/partition-sdcard.sh` script to do this

 Finally, copy the application uimg file to the 3rd partition like this: